manyu27/NodeJs_MongoDB_API/README.md

 against the <orgs> database to store the member data in MongoDB collection.
 GET request returns all the members from the <orgs> database in descending order by the number of the followers the member has.

+# Logs

+Logs can be found in a file called "default.log" in the app directory.